forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## Resources
 Sites regularly consulted for articles and news.
 It is attempted to read a fairly broad array of resources critically.

-> Ownership, key people and the mission are often stated [in work as of 27.7.].
+Ownership, key people and the mission are often stated [in work as of 27.7.].
 The resources for the ownership are the "About" pages and wikipedia.

->> The impression here is, that on important topics such as the Ukraine-Russia-EU/NATO conflict is, what to write and/or what not to write is sometimes set for media conglomerates.
-Some newspapers encourage different viewpoints and the journalists have much freedom to write their own opinion and some newspapers streamline the narratives.
-This seems the case both state owned, single-person owned and multiple shareholder owned newspapers.
+> The impression here is, that on important topics such as the Ukraine-Russia-EU/NATO conflict is, what to write and/or what not to write is sometimes/frequently uniform for media conglomerates.
+Some newspapers encourage different viewpoints and the journalists have much freedom to write their own opinion while other streamline the narratives.
+Both freedom and constraints seem to occur for different ownership structures: state owned, single-person owned and multiple shareholder owned newspapers.

 > Transparency is considered important including on
 > * the 'mission'